 What is meant by silently dropped?
 How is this different than when a packet is dropped regularly?

-The source is not informed, as is done in the upper layers.
+The source needs to be informed, as is done in the upper layers.
 E.G., ICMP is used to inform the source at layer 3.

-□ What makes CRC "cyclic"?
+■ What makes CRC "cyclic"?

 Hardware implementation is cyclic.